7.7×58mm Arisaka

-The 7.7×58mm Arisaka cartridge was the standard military cartridge for the Imperial Japanese Army's and the Imperial Japanese Army Air Service during World War II.
+The 7.7×58mm Arisaka cartridge was the standard military cartridge for the Imperial Japanese Army and the Imperial Japanese Army Air Service during World War II.
 The 7.7×58mm cartridge was designed as the successor of the 6.5×50mmSR cartridge for rifles and machine guns but was never able to fully replace it by the end of the war.

 History

 Development

-Towards the end of the WWI, the Japanese military would experience the 7.7mm projectiles in the form of the .303 British cartridge for machine guns mounted on early aircraft like the Ro-Go Ko-gata seaplane.
+Towards the end of WWI, the Japanese military would experience the 7.7mm projectiles in the form of the .303 British cartridge for machine guns mounted on early aircraft like the Ro-Go Ko-gata seaplane.
 While the Imperial Japanese Navy would continue to equip machine guns in rimmed .303 under the 7.7mm designation, the Imperial Japanese Army sought to develop their own 7.7mm cartridge in various semi-rimmed and rimless cases for the Infantry and the Army Air Service.
 A rimless 7.7×58mm cartridge was first tested for a prototype 7.7 mm infantry rifle in 1919.
-While the experiments would continue throughout the 1920s and 30s, the development of an air-cooled aircraft machine guns took priority.
+While the experiments would continue throughout the 1920s and 1930s, the development of an air-cooled aircraft machine gun took priority.

-In 1920, the Imperial Japanese Army began the development of a new series of machine guns which lead to the adoption of the Type 89 aircraft machine gun variants, and the 7.7×58mm semi-rimmed ball cartridge was designated in 1930.
+In 1920, the Imperial Japanese Army began the development of a new series of machine guns which led to the adoption of the Type 89 aircraft machine gun variants, and the 7.7×58mm semi-rimmed ball cartridge was designated in 1930.
 The 7.7×58mm ball bullet was lead-filled and had a cupronickel-plated jacket weighted at 10.5 g (162 gr).
 Tracer, armor-piercing, incendiary, and explosive rounds were also adopted as the Type 89 specialized ammunitions, and their designations would be updated in 1934 to Type 92 for air and ground use machine guns.
 The Type 89 ammunition would continue to be used in the Army aircraft throughout World War II.
 Following the adoption of the Type 92 heavy machine gun for infantry use in 1933, the 7.7×58mmSR Type 89 ball cartridge was modified to accept a 13.2 g (203.7 gr) bullet with a brass jacket as a heavier projectile was specially requested to improve the terminal ballistics.
-The ammunition was designated as the Type 92 ball cartridge for the infantry’s heavy machine gun in 1934.
+The ammunition was designated as the Type 92 ball cartridge for the infantry's heavy machine gun in 1934.